The Limitations of the Debt-to-Equity Ratio

-Looking Past the Numbers to Understand the Debt to Equity Ratio
+Looking Past the Numbers to Understand This Important Investing Metric

 You've probably heard portfolio managers and famous investors say, "look beyond the accounting numbers and instead focus on economic reality."
-Over the years, countless readers have written and asked for practical examples of how that can be applied to their own portfolio.
-This article illustrates how one of the most popular financial metrics, the debt-to-equity ratio, can sometimes make an investment appear much riskier than it actually is.
+Let's look at how the debt-to-equity ratio can sometimes distort that reality and make an investment appear much riskier than it is.

 Share Repurchases and Reduced Equity